douglasdaly/ron-rnn/README.md

 ### License

 This project's code is licensed under the MIT license.
+For details see the LICENSE file.